CybertronianFan/Face-Tracking-Car/README.md

 Building Guidance:

 * Make sure that the carboard box is flat so all the wheels are level.
-* Make sure the webcam is on the front of the car.
+* Make sure the webcam is on the front of the rover.
 * The gear motors should all be facing forwards with the part that the wheels attach to sticking out of a hole of the box.
 * Connect the top left motor to M1, top right to M2, bottom left to M3, bottom right to M4.
 * The power bank should be giving power to the Raspberry Pi, which will be giving power via USB to the Arduino Uno.